11th Workshop on Advances in Secure Electronic Voting

 Submissions will be judged based on originality, relevance, correctness, and clarity.

-The workshop solicits submissions of manuscripts that represent significant and novel research contributions.
+The workshop solicits submissions of manuscripts that represent significant and novel research contributions or research ideas.
 Submissions must not substantially overlap with work that have been published or that are simultaneously submitted to a journal or a conference with proceedings.

 Submissions should follow the Springer Lecture Notes in Computer Science format.
 The following types of submissions are possible: